-Analysis | Donald Trump doesn’t really care about white supremacy and you’re not going to make him
+Analysis | Donald Trump doesn’t really care about the white supremacist threat and you’re not going to make him

 “Proud Boys, stand back and stand by,” Trump said.
 Then he quickly moved on: “But I’ll tell you what — I’ll tell you what, somebody’s got to do something about antifa and the left because this is not a right-wing problem.”

 In fact, it is a right-wing problem.
 Last week, acting Homeland Security director Chad Wolf said at a Senate hearing that white supremacists pose “the most persistent and lethal threat when we talk about domestic violent extremists.”
-Draft reports from Wolf’s agency outlining significant terror threats posed to the public indicate that white supremacists pose the greatest risk, more so than international actors.
+Draft reports from Wolf’s agency outlining significant terrorism threats indicate that white supremacists pose the greatest risk to the public, more so than international actors.

 But Trump much prefers to suggest either equivalence between left-wing and right-wing groups or to imply that the actions of antifascists — antifa — are more dangerous.
 The president has often attributed recent incidents of violence to antifa, without justification.
-His team understands where he wants to focus, with the attorney general and, according to a whistleblower, DHS officials seeking to downplay the threat posed by white supremacists in favor of the purported threat from antifa.
+His team understands where he wants to focus, with the attorney general and, according to a whistleblower, DHS officials seeking to play down the threat white supremacists pose in favor of the purported threat from antifa.
 And Trump on Tuesday made clear that this is the balance he favors.

-Again, it's not that he won't denounce white supremacy in broad strokes, if pressed.
-It's that he understands that white supremacists generally support him and his administration and that he's therefore loath to be critical of them.
+Again, it’s not that he won’t denounce white supremacy in broad strokes if pressed.
+It’s that he understands that white supremacists generally support him and his administration and that he’s therefore loath to criticize them.
 (See also: QAnon.)
-And it's moreover that Trump simply doesn't really see white supremacy as a problem, beyond in the most obvious, Jim-Crow-era sorts of manifestations of hooded Klansmen burning crosses.
-Trump doesn't see significant structural racism in the United States — as he has said publicly repeatedly and as he told The Post's Bob Woodward in June — and, relatedly, won't spontaneously criticize overt racists.
+And it’s moreover that Trump simply doesn’t really consider white supremacy a problem to be addressed, beyond in the most obvious, Jim Crow-era sorts of manifestations of hooded Klansmen burning crosses.
+Trump doesn’t see significant structural racism in the United States — as he repeatedly has said publicly and as he told The Washington Post’s Bob Woodward in June — and, relatedly, won’t spontaneously criticize overt racists.

-There have been times that he's offered criticism of white supremacists.
-It generally comes, though, in prepared remarks that he's reading in response to some acute racial conflict.
+There have been times that he has offered criticism of white supremacists.
+It generally comes, though, in prepared remarks that he’s reading in response to some acute racial conflict.

-After the death of an anti-racism protester in Charlottesville in 2017, Trump read a statement declaring that “we must rediscover the bonds of love and loyalty that bring us together as Americans.”
+After the death of a racism protester in Charlottesville in 2017, Trump read a statement declaring that “we must rediscover the bonds of love and loyalty that bring us together as Americans.”

 “Racism is evil and those who cause violence in its name are criminals and thugs,” he continued, “including the KKK, neo-Nazis, white supremacist and other hate groups that are repugnant to everything we hold dear.”